- 1 February 2019 - Instars Fellows Application for Funding

-DescriptionInstars, a mentoring program sponsored by the Society for Freshwater Science, is an opportunity for undergraduate students from under-represented groups who are interested in the study of freshwaters.
-The program also provides opportunities for networking among graduate students, faculty and professionals hoping to encourage diversity in our discipline.
-Launched in 2011, the seventh instalment of the program will take place May 20 - 24, 2018 in Detroit, MI where the theme will be “Navigating Boundaries in Freshwater Science.”
+Instars is a mentoring program sponsored by the Society for Freshwater Science for undergraduate students from under-represented groups interested in freshwater science.
+Instars also provides opportunities for networking among graduate students, faculty, and professionals hoping to encourage diversity in the freshwater discipline.
+Launched in 2011, the 9th installment of the program will take place May 19 - 23, 2019 in Salt Lake City, UT where the theme will be Translational Ecology in Freshwater Science.

 Workshop & Activities